ykokw/iOS-SDK/README.md

 Then open `MODE-iOSSDK.xcworkspace` with Xcode.

-Before you run your app, you have to setup `Project` and `App` on [MODE developer console](https://console.tinkermode.com/).
-If you are not sure, please read (our documentation)[http://dev.tinkermode.com/docs/] first.
+Before you run your app, you need to setup `Project` and `App` on [MODE developer console](https://console.tinkermode.com/).
+If you are not sure, please read [our documentation](http://dev.tinkermode.com/docs/) first.

 Find your `App ID` and `Project ID` on the console.
 Open `LMDataHolder.m` on Xcode.
 Please find the following lines.